Vandivier/afterecon/content/2021-04-01-more-awesome-black-thinkers-and-some-thoughts-on-leadership.md

 ---
-title: More Awesome Black Thinkers and Some Thoughts on Leadership
+title: "More Awesome Black Thinkers and Some Thoughts on Leadership"
 date: 2021-03-31 21:34:32
 author: John Vandivier
 ---